Year C: Eighteenth Sunday in Ordinary Time

 Discussion Questions:

-- In what ways have the concern/pursuit of material possessions and wealth creation possibly interfered with your spiritual journey?
+- Where do the temptations of wealth and material possessions possibly interfere with your spiritual journey?
 (By spiritual journey, I mean; how you actively live out the consequences of your professed relationship with Christ)

 Biblical Context